Food truck thefts continue across Austin; APD shares tips to protect your business

 AUSTIN, Texas — Austin is among the cities with the most food trucks nationwide.

-Popular doughnut shop Gourdough's recently had its brand new Airstream, set to be a food truck, stolen.
+Popular doughnut shop Gourdough's recently had its brand-new Airstream, set to become a food truck, stolen.

 On Tuesday, the Airstream, along with other stolen vehicles, was recovered in Cedar Creek just outside of Austin by the Bastrop County Sheriff's Office.